apioo/psx/doc/design/command.rst

         public function onExecute(Parameters $parameters, OutputInterface $output)
         {
-            // returns whether an parameter is available
+            // returns whether a parameter is available
             $parameters->has('bar')

-            // returns the value of an parameter or null
+            // returns the value of a parameter or null
             $bar = $parameters->get('bar')

             // inside the command you can use every injected service